MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-states.md

 1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/Demos/devtools-a11y-testing/) in a new window or tab.

 1. Hover over the blue menu items in the sidebar navigation menu.
-Notice that the color of the menu item is animated on hover:
+The color of the menu item is animated on hover:

    ![The menu item showing different colors when the mouse pointer is over it](./test-inspect-states-images/hover.png)